fanglaogong/vgpu-proxmox/README.md

 This guide and all my tests were done on a RTX 2080 Ti which is based on the Turing architechture.

 ## Important notes before starting
-- This tutorial assumes you are using a clean install of Proxmox VE 8.0.
+- This tutorial assumes you are using a clean install of Proxmox VE 8.2.
-- If you are using Proxmox VE 8.0, you **MUST** use 16.x drivers.
+- If you are using Proxmox VE 8.2, you **MUST** use 16.x or 17.x drivers.
 Older versions only work with pve 7
 - If you tried GPU-passthrough before, you absolutely **MUST** revert all of the steps you did to set that up.
 - If you only have one GPU in your system with no iGPU, your local monitor will **NOT** give you any output anymore after the system boots up.
 Use SSH or a serial connection if you want terminal access to your machine.
 - Most of the steps can be applied to other linux distributions, however I'm only covering Proxmox VE here.